Erdmannhausen

-Erdmannhausen is a town in the district of Ludwigsburg in Baden-Württemberg in Germany.
+Erdmannhausen (/de/) is a municipality in the district of Ludwigsburg in Baden-Württemberg in Germany.

 History

 The village of Erdmannhausen became a possession of the Prince-Bishop of Speyer in 972, but would pass from the County of Calw to the County of Calw-Löwenstein, and then to the County of Württemberg.
 The Counts Württemberg began acquiring more and more of the village until it fully came under their control in 1425.
 From the 15th century to 1938, Erdmannhausen was assigned to the district of Marbach am Neckar, which was dissolved and replaced by Landkreis Ludwigsburg.

 Geography

 The municipality (Gemeinde) of Erdmannhausen is located at the eastern extremity of the district of Ludwigsburg, in the German state of Baden-Württemberg, along the border with the Rems-Murr district.
 Erdmannhausen is physically located in the basin of the Neckar.
 Elevation above sea level in the municipal area ranges from a high of 378 m Normalnull (NN) to a low of 198 m NN.